ChainSafe/gossamer/dot/network/README.md

 built on the extensible [`libp2p` networking stack](https://docs.libp2p.io/introduction/what-is-libp2p/). `libp2p`
-provides implementations of a number of battle-tested peer-to-peer (P2P) networking protocols (e.g. [Noise](#noise) for [key exchange](#identities--key-management), and [Yamux](#yamux) for [stream multiplexing](#stream-multiplexing)), and also makes it possible to implement the blockchain-specific protocols defined by Substrate (e.g. authoring and finalising blocks, and maintaining the [transaction pool](https://docs.substrate.io/v3/concepts/tx-pool/)).
+provides implementations of a number of battle-tested peer-to-peer (P2P) networking protocols (e.g. [Noise](#noise) for [key exchange](#identities--key-management), and [Yamux](#yamux) for [stream multiplexing](#stream-multiplexing)), and also makes it possible to implement the blockchain-specific protocols defined by Substrate (e.g. [syncing](#sync) and [finalising](#GRANDPA) blocks, and maintaining the [transaction pool](#transactions)).
 The purpose of this document is to provide the information that is needed to understand the P2P networking capabilities that are implemented by Gossamer - this includes an introduction to P2P networks and `libp2p`, as well as detailed descriptions of the Gossamer P2P networking protocols.

 ## Peer-to-Peer Networking & `libp2p`